chrismaddalena/ODIN/README.md

 * Discovering subdomains, their related IP addresses, and looking for CDNs that might allow for domain fronting.
 * Hunting Office files and PDFs under a domain, downloading them, and extracting metadata.
 * Linking key words, like a company name or domain, to AWS via S3 buckets and account aliases.
+* Take screenshtos of web services.
 * More to come in the future...

+At the end of all of this ODIN will output a SQL database with all of the colelcted data.
+Optionally, an HTML report will be created with some default queries displaying all of the collected information.

 ## Getting Started
 ### Installing ODIN